Home | What's New | Ragtime Sources

 Source: Kansas City Sheet Music Collection [top]

-Belle of Havana Waltzes Sheet Music Cover
+Belle of Havana Waltzes Sheet Music

 Johnson, Charles L. Belle of Havana Waltzes.
-Kansas City, MO: J.W.
-Jenkins, 1899.
+Kansas City, MO: JW Jenkins, 1899.

 [view sheet music]